harigovind1998/GO3_IT3/README.md

 	5. Server.java; Handles all the in initial incoming requests, then passes the job on to a sperate thread
  	6. ServerExitListener.java; thread that listens for exit command in the console
  	7. ServerWorker.java; Handles the reads and writes
+	8. intermediateHostRandomPort.java: Simulates random port for the Server
-	8. ./Client/writeTest.txt; sample file used for WRQ
+	9. ./Client/writeTest.txt; sample file used for WRQ
- 	9. ./Server/readTest.txt; sample file used for RRQ
+ 	10. ./Server/readTest.txt; sample file used for RRQ

 ## Built With
 	* Java